skubed0007/xasm-rs/README.md

 ```
 ---
 Check out the full documentation for xasm to know more on how to use it!

 ---

+A big bear hug to ([neva](https://github.com/nevakrien)) for being an absolute star and guiding light in the journey of creating xasm!

+---
 # License
 **Xasm** is licensed under the **Joay-License** which in short says that: